The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-|Average bus duration||25 h 50 min|
+|Average bus duration||25 h 35 min|

-|Average bus ticket price||$104 (€82)|
+|Average bus ticket price||$117 (€98)|

-|Bus companies||Eurolines France, Flixbus, Eurolines Switzerland or Alsa|
+|Bus providers||Eurolines France, Flixbus, Eurolines Switzerland or Alsa|

-Buses from Madrid to Amsterdam cover the 918 miles (1481 km) long trip taking on average 25 h 50 min with our travel partners like Eurolines France, Flixbus, Eurolines Switzerland or Alsa.
+Buses from Madrid to Amsterdam cover the 918 miles (1481 km) long route taking on average 25 h 35 min with our travel partners like Eurolines France, Flixbus, Eurolines Switzerland or Alsa.
 There are direct bus services available.
-You can get the cheapest bus tickets for this journey for as low as $81 (€64)], but the average price of bus tickets is $104 (€82).
-Travelers depart most frequently from Madrid-Puerta de Atocha and arrive in Amsterdam, Sloterdijk.
+While the average ticket price for this journey costs around $117 (€98), you can find the cheapest bus ticket for as low as $79 (€66).
+Travelers depart most frequently from Madrid-Puerta de Atocha and arrive in Amsterdam, Radarweg (Sloterdijk).

-Travel between Madrid, Spain and Amsterdam, Netherlands by bus is: Partially open.
+Travel by bus between Madrid, Spain and Amsterdam, Netherlands is: Partially open.

-International entry status: Entry is partially open for citizens and permanent residents of Spain
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Spain

-Reentry to Spain is allowed for: Entry is partially open for citizens and permanent residents of Netherlands
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Netherlands

 The government of Spain has imposed these measures to reduce the spread of COVID-19: